-Some young people with attention problems, high levels of anxiety, or impulsive or aggressive behaviour are at greater risk of difficulties at school.
-This is because they might find it harder to adapt to the demands of the classroom setting, or they might find it difficult to concentrate during tasks and teacher instructions.
+Some children and teenagers with attention problems, high levels of anxiety, or impulsive or aggressive behaviour are at greater risk of problems at school.
+This is because they might find it harder to adapt to the demands of the classroom setting, or they might find it hard to concentrate during tasks and teacher instructions.

 There’s also a strong link between physical health and academic performance.
-Some children who have special needs resulting from chronic illness, intellectual disability, or behavioural or developmental difficulties might be more at risk of developing academic problems or difficulties with relationships at school.
+Some children who have additional needs resulting from chronic illness, intellectual disability, or behaviour or developmental difficulties might be more at risk of developing academic problems or difficulties with relationships at school.

-A child who misses a lot of school because of a temporary or chronic condition might find it difficult to catch up when they return to school.
+Children who miss a lot of school because of a temporary or chronic condition might find it difficult to catch up when they return to school.
 This can also make them feel anxious and stressed, which adds to the problem.

-Academic performance might be influenced by reduced self-esteem or changes in peer relationships that are linked to a child’s special needs.
+Academic performance might be influenced by reduced self-esteem or changes in peer relationships that are linked to children’s additional needs.

-Although not every child with special needs will have academic problems, establishing a strong relationship with your child’s school early and regularly monitoring your child’s progress throughout schooling can help you pick up on early signs of problems.
+Although not every child with additional needs will have academic problems, establishing a strong relationship with your child’s school early and regularly monitoring your child’s progress throughout schooling can help you pick up on early signs of problems.

 If problems do come up, you can get help from school staff as well as from your GP and other health professionals.